ยทUses

 Anchor a batch — reveal one item at a time.

 Each item is just a {label, sha256_hex} pair.
 The server combines the leaves into a Merkle tree and anchors the root.
-The receipt bundle ships every leaf with its inclusion path, so a recipient who only sees one item can still verify it belongs to the receipt — no need to see the other 9,999.
+The bundle ships every leaf with its inclusion path, so a recipient who only sees one item can still verify it belongs to the proof — no need to see the other 9,999.

 Step 1 — Batch